 Professor of Sustainable Production, Chalmers University of Technology, Sweden

-Reading Sample Chapter 1-3
+Reading Sample TOC and Chapter 1

 Table of Contents